 When lighting the CG knives and glass (see sections in gray) in John Wick 3, 3D lighters at Method Studios needed to consider the ambient lighting from the preexisting ceiling lights.

-The final 3D render of CG knives and glass.
+The final 3D render of CG knives and glass with 3D lighting.

 In real-life photography, a High-Dynamic-Range Imaging (HDRI) photograph captures more detail than a standard photo, allowing the photographer to play with the image's lighting in their editing software.